frno7/psgplay/README.md

 missing tags, excessive whitespace, etc. It can also be used to update or add new metadata, by editing the produced assembly source code in an editor.

+See issue [#4](https://github.com/frno7/psgplay/issues/4) about switching from MIT to Motorola syntax.

 Excerpt of disassembly with the `--disassemble` option: